Lognes station

-Lognes is a railway station on RER train network in Lognes, Seine-et-Marne.
+Lognes station is a railway station on RER train network in Lognes, Seine-et-Marne.

 Description

 History

 Lognes station opened on 19 December 1980, when RER line A was extended to Torcy.

 Traffic

 As of 2019, the estimated annual attendance by the RATP Group was 1,680,012 passengers.

 Transport

 Train

 During peak hours, there is a train to Paris every 10 minutes and a train to Marne-la-Vallée – Chessy every 15 minutes.
 At off-peak time, the average waiting time for trains to Paris and Marne-la-Vallée Chessy is 15 minutes.
 The first train to Paris leaves at 5 am, the last leaves at 0h30.

 Bus connections

 The station is served by several buses: